CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. In the Microsoft 365 Defender portal, in the left-hand menu, under the **Assets** area, select **Devices**.
 If the device is not shown, complete the next task and come back to check it back later.
 It can take up to 60 minutes for the first device to be displayed in the portal.

     >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

+### Review
+In this lab, you have connected to Windows virtual machines, both within and outside of Azure, to Microsoft Sentinel using data connectors.

 ## Proceed to Exercise 3